Our programs are not possible without your support. Become a Member of Yale Union today and receive…

-Founded by artists, Yale Union is a center for contemporary art in South East Portland.
-It is led by a desire to support emerging and under-acknowledged contemporary artists, propose new modes of production, and stimulate the ongoing public discourse around art.
+Founded by artists, Yale Union is a center for contemporary art in Southeast Portland, Oregon.
+It is led by a desire to support artists, propose new modes of production, and stimulate the ongoing public discourse around art.

 We are a small organization in a large building.
 At this point in our development stage, it would be disingenuous to say that our building, a handsome brick block, isn’t as much an albatross as it is an instrument.
 While still in renovation (see PLAN section) Yale Union (YU) will demonstrate that a contemporary art center does not need to be architecturally complete to foster culture.